adennen/metal_example/README.md

 // New command buffer
 - Get a CommandBuffer from the CommandQueue

-// New render command encoder
+// Create a render command encoder with a render pass descriptor
-- Get a MetalDrawable (a framebuffer) from the MetalLayer
+- Get a MetalDrawable (framebuffer) from the MetalLayer
 - Create a RenderPassDescriptor with MetalDrawable.texture (the framebuffer)
 - Using the CommandBuffer, create a RenderCommandEncoder with the RenderPassDescriptor